Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Store buckets, wheelbarrows, and outdoor toys upside down when not in use

-If you are looking for ways to get rid of mosquitoes in your yard, addressing breeding sites should always be one of the first priorities.
+If you are trying to get rid of mosquitoes in your yard, addressing breeding sites should always come first.

-Professional mosquito control focuses on interrupting mosquito activity before it becomes overwhelming.
+Professional mosquito control is built around interrupting activity before it becomes overwhelming.

 • Reduce active mosquito populations